SharePoint/sp-dev-docs/docs/sp-add-ins/create-a-cloud-business-add-in-that-uses-the-sap-gateway.md

 #### Data relationship

 Add a one-to-zero relationship or a one-to-one relationship between the InventoryItem and ContosoMotorsPicture.
-The following image shows what this looks like, using LightSwitch in Visual Studio
+The following image shows what this looks like, using LightSwitch in Visual Studio.

 *Figure 9.
 Data relationship*

 ![Data relationship](../images/978d8147-cabd-422e-9d02-d8022a114bd6.jpg)

-### OAuth with Azure AD &amp; ACS
+### OAuth with Azure AD and ACS

 This section provides an overview of how the add-in implements OAuth in Azure AD and access control services (ACS).

 #### Overview

-SellerDashboard is a SharePoint provider host add-in that has to operate on both data sources: SharePoint picture library and the SAP data by means of SAP Gateway for Microsoft.
+SellerDashboard is a SharePoint provider-hosted add-in that has to operate on both data sources: SharePoint picture library and the SAP data by means of SAP Gateway for Microsoft.

 To access the SharePoint picture library, SellerDashboard needs to authenticate to ACS and get an access token from it.
 To access the SAP data, however, the SellerDashboard needs to get a different access token from Azure AD, because SAP Gateway for Microsoft uses Azure AD for Authentication and Authorization.